jax-ml/jax/docs/developer.md

-[Windows installer](https://www.python.org/downloads/), or if you prefer, you can use [Anaconda](https://docs.anaconda.com/anaconda/install/windows/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html#windows-installers) to setup a Python environment.
+[Windows installer](https://www.python.org/downloads/), or if you prefer, you can use [Anaconda](https://docs.anaconda.com/anaconda/install/windows/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html#windows-installers) to set up a Python environment.

 Some targets of Bazel use bash utilities to do scripting, so [MSYS2](https://www.msys2.org) is needed.
 See [Installing Bazel on Windows](https://docs.bazel.build/versions/master/install-windows.html#installing-compilers-and-language-runtimes)